What Is Early Case Assessment?

-Many eDiscovery vendors charge 50-80% of costs up front in the processing stage.
-Because of this overwhelming cost, most attorneys in the past have ignored early case assessment altogether and made risky decisions to over-exclude documents before processing them or even looking at them.
+Many eDiscovery vendors charge 50-80% of costs upfront in the processing stage.
+Because of this overwhelming cost, many legal teams ignore formal early case assessment altogether and made risky decisions to over-exclude documents before processing them or even looking at them.
 This over-exclusion of data is high risk – higher likelihood of missing something important.
-On the flip side, over-inclusion of documents has been expensive which stems from an outdated eDiscovery pricing model of overcharging up front for processing fees.
+On the flip side, over-inclusion of hosted information has been expensive which stems from an outdated eDiscovery pricing model of overcharging upfront for processing fees.

-Early case assessment is an iterative process which fundamentally relies on the initial over-inclusion of data in the EDRM stages of identification and preservation.
-In the identification stage – (that is identifying possible sources of relevant data), there tends to be low certainty of which sources will reveal documents that have the highest probative value for your case.
-Because of this uncertainty, it is a best practice to over-preserve because it will reduce risk and educate you more about your client.
+Early case assessment is an iterative process which fundamentally relies on using your best judgement to consider all data sources, and culling down your data to ultimately reduce cost.
+In the identification stage – (that is identifying possible sources of relevant data), there tends to be low certainty of which sources will reveal information that have the highest probative value for your case.
+Because of this uncertainty, it is a best practice to over-preserve (place a broad legal hold) because it will reduce risk and educate you more about your client.
 As a best practice, attorneys tend to over-preserve out of an abundance of caution.
 "Do not delete anything."

-The following graphic outlines the trimming of documents as you move through the eDiscovery workflow.
-Only once you have your data in the eDiscovery platform will you be able to use simple early case assessment tools and strategies to holistically understand you data at a high level.
-After this “quick look review”, you should be prepared to negotiate the scope of your matter with the goal of significantly reducing the amount of potentially relevant ESI.
+The following graphic outlines an example use case for the trimming of documents as you move through the eDiscovery workflow.
+This is a classic YMMV (Your Mileage May Vary) situation.
+In this particular case, the legal team processed a good portion of collected data into the eDiscovery platform and from there used simple early case assessment and analysis tools to holistically understand the data set at a high level.
+After this “quick look review”, the firm is more prepared to negotiate the scope of your matter with the goal of significantly reducing the amount of potentially relevant ESI.